emarsden/dash-mpd-cli/doc/src/container.md

 Container Registry ghcr.io and automatically built from the sources using GitHub’s useful continuous integration services.

-It’s packaged as a multiarch container, currently available for linux/amd64 and linux/arm64 platforms.
+It’s packaged as a multiarch container, currently available for linux/amd64 and linux/arm64 platforms, using the lightweight Alpine Linux distribution.
+The following helper applications are included in the container:

+- ffmpeg from Alpine Linux

+- mkvmerge from Alpine Linux

+- mp4decrypt from the Bento4 suite, from Alpine Linux

+- MP4Box from the GPAC suite, compiled from source

+- xsltproc from the libxslt package, from Alpine Linux

+- Shaka packager, from [Google's Docker image](https://hub.docker.com/r/google/shaka-packager) or [from GitHub](https://github.com/shaka-project/shaka-packager/releases/latest/)

 ```admonish info title="Advantages of running in a container"